Want to see what our clients think about this trip? Check out our most recent tropical birding trip client testimonials.

 Check out the Belize and Guatemala 2022 bird species field trip lists.
 Clicking these links should download Word documents to your computer.
 If they don’t automatically download, just right-click (PC) or control-click (Mac) and select an option to download.

 Belize is an amazing tropical birding trip destination.
 Here, you’ll find more than 580 species of birds in an area the size of Massachusetts.
 This makes Belize the perfect birding and bird photographing destination.
 With Yellowbilled Tours, we offer a small group venue with many varied habitats for birding.
 A week-long itinerary with us commonly produces a trip list of over 300 tropical bird species.
+English is the main language of Belize.

 GREAT NEWS!!!!
 THE GOVERNMENT OF BELIZE HAS OPENED UP TOURISM WHERE VISITORS ARE FREE TO GO TO ANY TOURIST DESTINATIONS OR STAY AT ANY RESORT/ACCOMMODATIONS WITH NO RESTRICTIONS.